-- Regular assessments of pupil attainment are carried out during the school year.
+Regular assessments of pupil attainment are carried out during the school year.
 Results are used to plot individual and class progress, plan future work and assist in target setting and teacher assessment procedures.
-Tests are done termly to update progress and assess appropriate support - Targets are set for pupils and groups so that pupil progress can be monitored and planned for.
-Year 6 pupils are given individual targets to support their SATs programme with other age groups having targets shared as appropriate.
+Tests are done termly - to update progress and assess appropriate support

+- Targets are set for pupils and groups so that pupil progress can be monitored and planned for.
+Year 6 pupils are given individual targets to support their SATs programme with other age groups having targets shared as appropriate. - After school "Booster" sessions extra weekly sessions for groups of Year 2 & Year 6 pupils may be arranged for a set number of weeks.
+Parents will be given advance notice and children selected will be expected to attend unless there are exceptional circumstances preventing this.